xtaci/gaio/README.md

         "github.com/xtaci/gaio"
 )

-// this goroutine will wait for all io events, and sents back everything it received
+// this goroutine waits for all I/O events and sends back everything it receives
-// in async way
+// in an async manner
 func echoServer(w *gaio.Watcher) {
         for {
                 // loop wait for any IO events